Best September food deals: Your guide to the month's freebies and bargains

 Some businesses have special bacon products in honor of the day.
 For instance, in Menifee, California, the Mason Jar Brewing Company, is releasing a bacon maple porter called "Spank Yer Hog."

 National Gyro Day also is Saturday, Sept.
-1. Here are deals for both occassions:
+1. Here are deals for both occasions:

 Rubio's Coastal Grill: Get the Shrimp & Bacon Burrito or any Grilled Gourmet Two Taco Plate for $6 with a beverage purchase and coupon at participating locations.